CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 ### 2.2.
 Importing the project into Eclipse

-1. Fork this repo, and clone the fork to your computer
+1. Fork this repo, and clone the fork to your computer.
-2. Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above)
+2. Open Eclipse (Note: Ensure you have installed the **e(fx)clipse** and **buildship** plugins as given in the prerequisites above).
-3. Click `File` > `Import`
+3. Click `File` > `Import`.
-4. Click `Gradle` > `Gradle Project` > `Next` > `Next`
+4. Click `Gradle` > `Gradle Project` > `Next` > `Next`.
-5. Click `Browse`, then locate the project's directory
+5. Click `Browse`, then locate the project's directory.
-6. Click `Finish`
+6. Click `Finish`.

   > * If you are asked whether to 'keep' or 'overwrite' config files, choose to 'keep'.
-  > * Depending on your connection speed and server load, it can even take up to 30 minutes for the set up to finish
+  > * Depending on your connection speed and server load, it can take up to 30 minutes for the set up to finish
-      (This is because Gradle downloads library files from servers during the project set up process)
+      (This is because Gradle downloads library files from servers during the project set up process).
   > * If Eclipse auto-changed any settings files during the import process, you can discard those changes.

 ### 2.3.
 Configuring Checkstyle

-1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`
+1. Click `Project` -> `Properties` -> `Checkstyle` -> `Local Check Configurations` -> `New...`.
-2. Choose `External Configuration File` under `Type`
+2. Choose `External Configuration File` under `Type`.
-3. Enter an arbitrary configuration name e.g. toluist
+3. Enter an arbitrary configuration name.
+E.g. toluist
-4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`
+4. Import checkstyle configuration file found at `config/checkstyle/checkstyle.xml`.
 5. Click OK once, go to the `Main` tab, use the newly imported check configuration.
-6. Tick and select `files from packages`, click `Change...`, and select the `resources` package
+6. Tick and select `files from packages`, click `Change...`, and select the `resources` package.
 7. Click OK twice.
-Rebuild project if prompted
+Rebuild project if prompted.

-> You should click on the `files from packages` text after ticking in order to enable the `Change...` button
+> You should click on the `files from packages` text after ticking in order to enable the `Change...` button.

 ### 2.4.
 Troubleshooting project setup